machineydv/Nemesis/README.md

 # JScanner
-Thread based scanning of javscript for secrets and vulnerabilites.
+Threaded scanning of javscript for secrets and vulnerabilites.
 Scans JS even on non .js endpoint.
 Useful for scripting with other command while still saving to a file.

 # Usage
 ```